• Your selection is empty.

 Thinking in economics is nourished by current economic, political and social events.
 Students must therefore be able to situate and understand the societal issues linked to the themes addressed during their studies.

-● Have the methodological and behavioral skills to work independently and responsibly
+- Methodological and behavioral skills to work independently and responsibly.

 In a bachelor's degree, students are responsible for their own training and success.
 They must therefore be able to organize their work, find the resources available to them and seek out group work times.